Taking your toddler twins on a road trip requires some planning and patience.

 Road Trip Toys

 Your toddler twins probably already have tons of toys.
 The toys that will best serve you on a road trip are new ones.
-New toys seems to grab your kids’ attention more easily than one they have been playing with the last several weeks.
+New toys seem to grab your kids’ attention more easily than one they have been playing with the last several weeks.
 (That being said, if your twins are attached to a favorite toy or stuffed animal, don’t force them to give it up in favor of something new.)

 Try digging up some old toys they haven’t seen in awhile.
-Alternatively, go to the dollar store and pick up some cheap new toys that would be easy to play with in the car.
+Alternatively, go to the dollar store and pick up some cheap new toys that would be easy to play within the car.

 Don’t give all the toys to the kids up front.
 Pull them out strategically during the road trip so you can maximize their distracting power.